ufal/UMR/papers/2025-data-release-notes-2-0.md

 General characteristics of the two approaches and their brief comparison are introduced by [Lopatková et al. (2024, sect.
 2\)](https://ufal.mff.cuni.cz/~lopatkova/2024/docs/2024-ITAT-PDT-to-UMR_camera-ready.pdf).[^1] Basic ideas of the conversion are also sketched there, with stress on the identification of the following phenomena:

-- *phenomena that can be more-or-less directly transferred from the available Czech annotation to the UMR structures,*
+- *Phenomena that can be more-or-less directly transferred from the available Czech annotation to the UMR structures,*
-- *phenomena that require specific treatment and detailed analysis but still can be transferred, and*
+- *Phenomena that require specific treatment and detailed analysis but still can be transferred, and*
-- *phenomena that are unavailable in PDT-C and thus necessitate new annotations.*
+- *Phenomena that are unavailable in PDT-C and thus necessitate new annotations.*

 Both formalisms use (weakly connected) directed graphs \- each sentence is represented as a tree-based structure that can be further enriched:
 (i) UMR allows for reentrancies: a node variable may repeat in a single graph if there are two parents of the relevant concept, e.g., it serves as an argument for two event nodes),[^2]